 Fellow Since 1999

-This profile was prepared when Cadudzzi Salas was elected to the Ashoka Fellowship in 1999.
+This description of Cadudzzi Salas's work was prepared when Cadudzzi Salas was elected to the Ashoka Fellowship in 1999.

 Caduddzi Salas is providing fishing communities with a new hope for the future through the introduction of an integrated development model which combines land-based productive alternatives with new and sustainable ways to interact with the sea.